When starting the development of this website in early 2012, I set out the rationale for establishing it as follows:

 The primary purpose was to detail the entire catalogue of Dave‘s music, recorded over eight decades, so that fans, music lovers, collectors, musicians and historians would have a database of all of his music, in one site.

-The secondary purpose was to complement the Brubeck Collection, Holt Atherton Collections, at The University Of The Pacific, by providing biographical, image, media, video and memorabilia databases outlining Dave’s musical life, based on what was in my own collection and those gathered from other sources.
+The secondary purpose was to complement the Brubeck Collection, hosted at the Wilton Library, Connecticut, by providing biographical, image, media, video and memorabilia databases outlining Dave’s musical life, based on what was in my own collection and those gathered from other sources.
 I also hoped to highlight Dave Brubeck the person, who was intolerant of prejudice and used his music to advocate for civil rights and racial unity.

 I have few regrets in life but one is that I did not discover the music of Dave Brubeck, until much later on in life than I would have wished.
 The primary reason is that I was born in the early 1960’s and thus missed the halcyon days of Jazz, that was the 1950’s & 1960’s.Some would state that this era was the pinnacle of Dave’s career.
 The fact that I was born outside the US, across the pond, in a country where musical heritage is important but little is known of the Jazz genre, did not help.